Summit Elevation (m): 2255

 Technical Rating: OT4; YDS (Hiking)

-GPS Track: Download
+GPS Track: Gaia

 After leaving the summit of Table Top Peak, Wietse and I followed a delightful ridge towards the twin summits of Whistable Peaks.
 Dave McMurray named the more southerly of the twin peaks, “Eagle Peak” but Wietse and I politely decided to rename it due to a plethora of peaks already named after that majestic bird of prey.
 It took us a while to come up with “Whistable” but it seemed to fit the fact that the summits are pretty much the same height and located nicely between Table and Whistler Mountains.

-There were no technical challenges to make the twin summits, other than the necessary height losses and gains over and between them.
-One downclimb along the way was easy scrambling.
 We both took readings from each summit to see which was higher and I got higher readings on the first, while Wietse got higher readings on the second.
 Our altimeter readings were slightly higher than our map readings.

-The views from each summit were similar and we enjoyed the light winds and warm sunshine before reluctantly deciding to continue on to Whistler Mountain.
-Ironically the only official peak of the day was buried in a clump of trees below us!
+Ironically the only official peak of the day was buried in a clump of trees below us.
 We briefly considered bagging a couple of higher peaks to the south (i.e. Larry and Frankie) before deciding they were best saved for another day.